 In construction, mistakes happen.
 Sometimes they’re baby hiccups like failing to tape door hinges before painting, sometimes they’re big ol’ blunders like building a million-dollar vacation home on the wrong lot, and sometimes they’re full-blown disasters like the Millennium Tower in San Fran that has sunk 16 inches and tilted 2 inches over the last decade.

 Embarrassing, right?
 Sure, biggies like the last are rare, but contractors mess up all the time.
-But don’t freak out, there’s a way to ease your concerns and curb countless entries in your “feelings” journal.
+But don’t freak out, there’s a way to ease your concerns and curb countless entries in your “feelings” journal, starting with an affordable home insurance policy.

 Two words: “builders” and “risk.”
 Put them together, add “insurance,” and you’ve got yourself a stew of protection.
 But before we dive into the heavenly coverage of builder’s risk insurance, let’s explore the common construction screw-ups these high-stakes Lego builders are prone to make.